 - Does not require a data connection – all processing on device

 - Identifies face and back of note in any orientation

 - 2 to 4 second response time

 EyeNote® does not authenticate a note as being either genuine or counterfeit.
 Please refer to the license agreement on the Apple AppStore℠ for additional information.

 Directions regarding installing and using the EyeNote® app can be viewed here.

 The BEP, in collaboration with the Department of Education, assisted in the development of the IDEAL® Currency Identifier, a free downloadable app that operates on the Android platform.
 It uses text-to-speech voice and advanced image recognition technology to read a note and, in a matter of seconds, provides users with an audible response indicating the note’s denomination.
 IDEAL works locally on the device and needs no Internet connectivity.
 This application was not designed to, and does not, identify counterfeit currency.

 Any reference or web links on BEP’s website to any particular person or organization or to activities, products, or services related to such person or organization, is for information only and does not constitute affiliation, endorsement, sponsorship, sanction, or recommendation by the Bureau of Engraving and Printing, Department of the Treasury, or the United States government.
-If you currently have the IDEAL Currency Identifier mobile application on your Android phone, it will continue to read U.S. currency with no interruption.

 The launch of these apps is not in lieu-of the other accommodations the government is developing to assist blind and visually impaired individuals in denominating U.S. currency.
 These apps simply provide another option for the public, who are increasingly using mobile devices, to independently denominate U.S. currency.